open-austin/indigent-defense-stats/README.md

 The command `poetry run python src/combine_parsed.py` will run a script to combine html files into a .json in an s3 bucket.
 Currently this is running daily on a shell script, on only 1000 files as an example to see schema for Athena.

-## TODO

-- Some Odyssey sites have a CAPTCHA on the calendar page.
-This can't beat that yet.
-Could implement 2Captcha or get input from user potentially.
-- The only bit that seems to break between sites is parsing party information.
-Need to recode this to work in a different way.